Vogelkop whistler

 The Vogelkop whistler (Pachycephala meyeri) is a species of bird in the family Pachycephalidae.

 It is endemic to West Papua, Indonesia.
 Its natural habitat is subtropical or tropical moist montane forests.
+During mating season, the bird builds their nest with blue things that attract the female vogelkop whistlers.

 Alternate names for the Vogelkop whistler include the grey-crowned whistler and Meyer's whistler.